128technology/docs/docs/intro_installation.md

 ---
-title: 128T Software Installation Guide
+title: SSR Software Installation Guide
 sidebar_label: Installation Overview
 ---
 ## Introduction
-Welcome to 128T - the first software-based routing solution designed to be both session-oriented and service-centric through the application of Secure Vector Routing.
-The purpose of this guide is to provide an overview and installation walkthrough for the 128T Router and 128T Conductor products into a Linux operating system environment.
-This product suite is collectively known as 128T Routing Software.
+Welcome to SSR - the first software-based routing solution designed to be both session-oriented and service-centric through the application of Secure Vector Routing.
+The purpose of this guide is to provide an overview and installation walkthrough for the SSR Router and SSR Conductor products into a Linux operating system environment.
+This product suite is collectively known as SSR Routing Software.

 :::info
 The installation guides are version agnostic and are applicable for all current and future versions of software.
 :::

 ## Before You Begin
-Before you begin the installation and configuration of 128T Networking Plaform, you must:
+Before you begin the installation and configuration of SSR Networking Plaform, you must:
 - Be familiar with Linux fundamentals, basic network addressing, and IP networking terminology.
 - Be a system administrator to perform the installation and configuration.
 - Have an entry in /etc/sudoers allowing you to execute Linux shell commands as root (via sudo).
 Failure to do so may result in the loss of remote management connectivity to the router.